leonawicz/mapmate/README.md

-# seqplot
+# mapmate
-seqplot is an R package for generating and saving a sequence of plots to disk as a still image sequence intended for later use in data animation production.
+mapmate (map animate) is an R package for map animation. it is used to generate and save a sequence of plots to disk as a still image sequence intended for later use in data animation production.